 The selection and application of accounting policies is an important process that has developed as our business activities have evolved and as the accounting rules have developed.
 Accounting rules generally do not involve a selection among alternatives, but involve an implementation and interpretation of existing rules, and the use of judgment applied to the specific set of circumstances existing in our business.
-We make every effort to properly comply with all applicable rules on or before their adoption (when early adoption is permitted), and we believe the proper implementation and consistent application of the accounting rules are critical.
+We make every effort to properly comply with all applicable rules, and we believe the proper implementation and consistent application of the accounting rules are critical.
 Our critical accounting policies are discussed below.
-For further details on our accounting policies, see Note 2 to our consolidated financial statements.
+For further details on our accounting policies see Note 2 to our consolidated financial statements.